5 Lessons for Parents of Teens Misusing Substances

-Having an adolescent or young adult child who abuses drugs and alcohol can be a nightmare.
-Not only do you fear for their health, well-being and future, but your fear may be compounded by feeling completely in the dark about your son or daughter’s problems.
+Having an adolescent or young adult child who misuses drugs or alcohol can be a nightmare.
+Not only do you fear for their health, well-being, and future, but your fear may be compounded by feeling completely in the dark about your child’s problems.

-Parents may have many questions: Is he using?
-What is she using and how much?
-Most people use substances in adolescence, so is this just normal teenage experimentation or is this real addiction?
-There is alcoholism in my family – are my children fated to have this problem too?
-Am I over-reacting or am I right to be concerned?
+Parents may have many questions: Are they using?
+What are they using and how much?
+Many people use substances in adolescence, so is this just normal teenage experimentation, or is this real addiction?
+There is alcohol addiction in my family – are my children fated to have this problem too?
+Am I overreacting or am I right to be concerned?
 If I take a strong stand against drinking and drugs will it push my child away even further?
 Have I not been tough enough – should I just give more severe punishments?
 Is this problem life-threatening?
 Who can help us?
 How can I get her to go to treatment?
 Of course, the most pressing and confusing question for many parents is: What should I do?

-- Parents are not to blame for their child’s substance abuse but are critical in finding a solution.
-Substance abuse is very complicated, and the best science suggests that there are many intersecting factors at work.
-While many studies identify family factors as being critical to whether adolescents abuse substances, these findings point more to the protective power of parental influence than anything negative.
+Substance misuse is very complicated, and the best science suggests that there are many intersecting factors at work.
+While many studies identify family factors as being critical to whether adolescents misuse substances, these findings point more to the protective power of parental influence than anything negative.
 The bottom line is that parents are not to blame, and blaming yourself or your spouse or your genetics will not do anything to solve the problem.
 Unfortunately, even some professionals blame parents for their children’s problems and believe the only way to heal the youth is to separate them from their parents and “toxic families.”
 There is no evidence to support this idea.
-In fact, science suggests that the most effective treatments for youth substance abuse involve the parents and helping families find solutions by coming together, not growing further apart.
+In fact, science suggests that the most effective treatments for youth substance misuse involve the parents and helping families find solutions by coming together, not growing further apart.

 There remains a deep connection between parents and children no matter how tense it may seem, and this is what will save your child in the long run.-Gayle A. Dakof

-- Parents are the medicine.
 Many parents feel completely ineffective with their teenage children (whether they are using substances or not).
 Parents often say to therapists: “You talk to him.
 He listens to everybody except me.
 He doesn’t want to hear anything I say!”
 While this may feel very true at moments, almost all adolescents are influenced by their families more than anyone else.
-In actuality, counselors and treatment programs cannot have the kind of influence that parents have with their children.
+In actuality, counselors and treatment programs cannot have the kind of influence that parents have on their children.
 In therapy, we often tell parents: “Look, if I could meet with your son and get him to stop using drugs and alcohol and do better in school, I would be happy to do it.
 But the reality is that it doesn’t work like that.
-I cannot do this like you can.
 This is because you are his parents, and although you feel like he pays no attention to you, it is not true.
 There remains a deep connection between parents and children no matter how tense it may seem, and this is what will save your child in the long run.”

-- Parents must parent as a united team.
 All parents have differences in how to rear their children whether parenting together in a solid marriage or having been separated or divorced.
-This is often exacerbated when dealing with a child who is abusing drugs and alcohol.
-Nevertheless, it is essential that parents resolve there differences in parenting, put conflicts aside, and come together for the sake of the child.
+This is often exacerbated when dealing with a child who is misusing drugs and alcohol.
+Nevertheless, it is essential that parents resolve their differences in parenting, put conflicts aside, and come together for the sake of the child.
 Effective parental teamwork is essential to getting your child off drugs.
 This is particularly true with blended families in which there can be much less communication and teamwork.